 Progressive Mass.
 Funders Collaborative (PMFC): PMFC is a group of individual social justice donors committed to leveraging funds to build a more progressive Massachusetts.
 We believe in short term victories as well as bolstering a permanent, year round progressive infrastructure in MA.
 We meet together to learn, strategize and align our funding for greater impact.
 We want to build a more democratic and equitable Massachusetts through the resurgence of policies that help underrepresented communities.
 Should you be interested in attending a meeting or learning more, please contact Alexandra Russell.

 Social Justice Funders Network of Massachusetts (SJFN): The SJFN emerged in 2011 from the collective desire of progressive foundations and donors to build relationships and advance learning among those in the philanthropic sector working to address the root causes of the injustices in our communities.
-Sergio Marín Luna (The Hyams Foundation) and Sheryl Seller (The Sillerman Center for the Advancement of Philanthropy, Brandeis University) are the contacts for this Network.
+Sheryl Seller (The Sillerman Center for the Advancement of Philanthropy, Brandeis University) is the contact for this Network.

 The Solidarity Philanthropy Learning Circle: Over the course of a year and a half, The Solidarity Philanthropy Learning Circle will engage in collective learning around Solidarity Economies and Solidarity Philanthropy among people who work in philanthropy.
 This is part of the Solidarity Economy Initiative, a funder and grassroots collaborative that co-designs and runs a grassroots “new economies” innovation lab.
 The Learning Circle practices center reparations and regenerative giving, promoting democracy and collective decision making, and shifting power to those most marginalized by systems of oppression.
 Support in this program allows our grassroots members to further envision, practice, and create a transformative economy, while radically expanding our notions of giving through Solidarity Philanthropy practices.
 Grassroots leaders are given control to distribute the pooled fund through a participatory grant-making process, further supporting and promoting Solidarity Economy efforts within the grassroots cohort.
 Contact: Jasmine Gomez, Program Director at Access Strategies Fund for additional information.